arlendean/arlendean.github.io/_pages/about.md

 I have the pleasure of being advised by Professor Mark P. Van Oyen.
 I am also forturante to have my Ph.D. supported by a graduate fellowship from the National Science Foundation.

 My research is at the intersection of optimization and machine learning.
 In particular, I am drawn to the design of algorithms for decision-making  in real-time operations.
 Many problems I have worked on have involved limited, reusable resources and are motivated by applications in healthcare and revenue management.
-My goal is to leverage theory and problem domain knowledge to build efficient solutions.
-As part of this, I seek to also study the interplay between algorithms and people.
+My goal is to leverage theory and problem domain knowledge to provide efficient solutions in complex environments.